 You should take Bisoprolol once in the morning each day.
 For your first dose, you can take it before you go to bed as it may make you feel slightly dizzy.
 If you do not experience dizziness it will be safe to take each morning after the initial test.

-If you think you may have taken too much Bisoprolol you must contact medical care straight away, via your doctor or local hospital.
+If you think you may have taken too much Bisoprolol you must contact your doctor or local hospital straight away.
 An overdose can make you have difficulty breathing by slowing down your heart rate too much.
 It can also cause increased dizziness or trembling.

 What are the side effects of Bisoprolol?